Online Degrees Blog Social difficulties in autism

 Stigma and misconceptions

-One significant challenge is the stigma and misconceptions surrounding ASD.
-Limited understanding and misconceptions about ASD can lead to social exclusion, stereotypes, and discrimination, hindering the opportunities for students with ASD to develop meaningful social connections.
+One significant challenge is the stigma and misconceptions surrounding autism.
+Limited understanding and misconceptions about autism can lead to social exclusion, stereotypes, and discrimination, hindering the opportunities for students with autism to develop meaningful social connections.

 Overcoming stigma and promoting awareness can help create a more inclusive and accepting society that supports these students in their social skills development.